Las Vegas Bus Accident Attorney

 When you need effective, highly experienced counsel, turn to Burris & Thomas, LLC.
 For more than 45 years, their attorneys have fought tirelessly on behalf of injury victims and their families, working to recover fair compensation for medical bills, lost income, and so much more.

 Not sure if you have a case?
-Contact the firm today at (702) 529-3101 for your free case evaluation.
+Contact our Las Vegas bus accident lawyer today at (702) 529-3101 for your free case evaluation.

 Our FAQ